-Foals can learn to crib from their mothers and young horses may learn it from others.
-Before you buy a horse, pony, donkey or mule that cribs make sure you are willing to deal with the damage to fences, trees, and stables and cope with the possible health risks that may come with cribbing.
+While it used to be believed that horses learn cribbing from others, that doesn't seem to be the case.
+Before you buy a horse, foal, donkey, or mule that cribs, make sure you are willing to deal with the damage to fences, trees, and stables and cope with some health risks that may come with cribbing.

 What Is Cribbing?

-There is no 100% sure way to stop cribbing, beyond surgery, but there are ways to cope.
-Here are some suggestions that have been tried by many people who have cribbers.
+There is no absolute method to stop cribbing in certain horses, but there are ways to cope.
+Here are some suggestions that have been tried by those who have cribbers.